-The construction of the Kiszewa castle began Teutonic Knights in the mid 14th century on the site of the earlier hillfort of the Pomeranian princes.
+The building of the Kiszewa castle (in the Middle Ages Kissow, Kyshovia, Kieschow, then Kischau) began Teutonic Knights in the mid 14th century on the site of the earlier hillfort of the Pomeranian princes.
 Its role was to insure the central part of Gdańsk Pomerania against attacks from the Polish side.
-It was probably managed by the pfleger and subordinated to the Tczew vogt.
+It was probably managed by the Teutonic pfleger and subordinated to the Tczew vogt.

-The upper castle was erected on a peninsula surrounded by wet meadows and a bend of the Wierzyca river.
-Not much is known about its layout.
-One might assume that it was a regular quadrangle, with corner towers.
-In one of the two wings on the first floor was a chapel and a refectory.
+The main part of the castle was erected on a peninsula surrounded by wet meadows and a bend of the Wierzyca River, with which a moat was probably connected.
+It can be assumed that it was made up of a fairly regular quadrilateral, with a four-sided tower in one of the corners, situated on the opposite side of the two-winged foundation.
+One of the wings on the first floor housed a chapel and a refectory.

 To this day, only the circuit of the fortified walls of outer bailey with the gate tower have survived.
 Gates upper parts date back to the early modern and neo-gothic times.
 The property is in private hands, but after contacting with the owner, it is possible to explore it.

 Die Bau- und Kunstdenkmäler der Provinz Westpreußen, der Kreise Carthaus, Berent und Neustadt, red.
 J.Heise, Danzig 1884.

 Leksykon zamków w Polsce, red.
 L.Kajzer, Warszawa 2003.